Continuous-time extensions of discrete-time cocycles: Continuous-time extensions

 For $\alpha \in \R \setminus \mathds{Q}$, both of these flows are uniquely ergodic with respect to Lebesgue measure on~$\Theta_1$ and $\tor$ respectively.
 While the flow over $\tor$ might be easier to grasp, the suspension flow is easier to work with and aligns with the previous section on continuous-time extensions.
 Hence, we will work with the latter and leave the torus rotation as a remark.

-The key advantage of considering $\Theta=S^1$ in the context of continuous-time extensions is that there are vastly more tools for studying the homotopy classes of $C(S^1, \SL{d})$ (cf.~Section \ref{sec:homotopies}).
+The key advantage of specifically considering $\Theta=S^1$ in the context of continuous-time extensions is that the homotopy classes of $C(S^1, \SL{d})$ are well studied (cf.\ Section~\ref{sec:homotopies}).
 In particular, the homotopy classes form the fundamental group $\pi_1(\SL{d})$.
 The fundamental group of $\SL{d}$ can be characterised by the following isomorphic relationships.

 see \cite[Chapter 1]{hall2013lie}.
 Since a map $S^1\to \SL{d}$ is nullhomotopic if and only if it is homotopic to a constant map, it suffices to check whether a continuous, discrete-time cocycle $A:S^1\to \SL{d}$ is homotopic to the constant identity map $\Id:S^1 \to \SL{d}$ to determine whether $A$ is nullhomotopic.